Games & Quizzes

 /ˈrēdiNG/

 Things you read (book, magazines and web pages).
-Process of understanding writing.
-To take a measurement of a meter (e.g. gas meter).
+Text you are understanding or reading to others.
+To understand something about a situation.